Countly/countly-sdk-documentation/android/current.md

             }
         });</code></pre>
 <p>
-  <span style="font-weight:400">When making requests with an "inclusion" or "exclusion" array, if those arrays are empty or null, they will function the same as a simple manual request and will update all the values.
+  <span style="font-weight: 400;">When making requests with an "inclusion" or "exclusion" array, if those arrays are empty or null, they will function the same as a simple manual request and will update all the values.
 This means it will also erase all keys not returned by the server.</span>
 </p>
 <h2>Getting Remote Config values</h2>
 <p>
   To request a stored value, call <code>getRemoteConfigValueForKey</code>&nbsp;with the specified key.
 If it returns <code>null</code>
-  <span style="font-weight:400">then no value was found.
+  <span style="font-weight: 400;">then no value was found.
 The SDK has no knowledge of the returned value type, and therefore, it will return the <code>Object</code></span>
-  <span style="font-weight:400">.
+  <span style="font-weight: 400;">.
 The developer then needs to cast it to the appropriate type.
-The returned values may also be <code>JSONArray</code></span><span style="font-weight:400">,&nbsp;</span><code>JSONObject</code>,
+The returned values may also be <code>JSONArray</code></span><span style="font-weight: 400;">,&nbsp;</span><code>JSONObject</code>,
   or just a simple value, such as <code>int</code>.
 </p>
 <pre><code class="java">Object value_1 = Countly.sharedInstance().getRemoteConfigValueForKey("aa");